-It’s November, and that means flu season is in full swing again.
+It’s November, and that means flu season is here.
 Most families cringe when they hear this, fearful of stories they’ve picked up from the news or dreading the task of getting their child vaccinated.
 The team at Green Hills Pediatric Associates understands your concerns, and we want to help you address them.

 How Do I Know if It’s the Flu?